MQuaresma/pswoosh/README.md

 Swoosh is a pratical lattice-based NIKE.
 Passive-Swoosh is the passively-secure construction used in Swoosh.

-For more information check: <link e-print here>.
+For more information check: https://eprint.iacr.org/2023/271.